PredixDev/predix-nodejs-starter/README.md

   1. Replace ${UAA_service_instance} to the service instance name on the cloud foundry for predix UAA.
   2. Replace ${clientId} to the clientId configured on the UAA
   3. Replace ${base64ClientCredential} is the base 64 encoding of clientId:secret
+  4. If integrating with Time series, then set the windServiceUrl to the URL of the deployed microservice

 `cf push <appName> -f my-app-manifest.yml`